xlegend1024/MTC_AzureAILabs/Lab01-CustomVisionService/README.md

 - A basic proficiency in Python programming
 - A valid Microsoft account or an Azure Active Directory OrgID ("work or school account")
 - An Azure subscription associated with your Microsoft Account or OrgID.
 If you don’t have an Azure subscription, you can create a trial subscription before you begin.
-- A workstation with the latest version of Chrome browser
+- A workstation with the internet browser - preferably Chrome.

 To configure the lab's environment follow the below steps: